-National security is a concept that a government, along with its parliaments, should protect the state and its citizens against all kind of “national” crises through a variety of power projections, such as political power, diplomacy, economic power, military might etc
+National security is a concept that a government, along with its parliaments, should protect the state and its citizens against all kinds of “national” crises through a variety of power projections, such as political power, diplomacy, economic power, military might, etc. This topic comes under GS-III of the IAS Exam.

 2).
 National Security is a subject in the Union List (7th schedule) of the Indian Constitution.